rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 <br/>
 <br/>
-Scala is a statically-typed object-oriented open source language that runs on the JVM.
+Scala is a concise, elegant object-oriented language that runs on the JVM:

+- statically typed
 - functional
-- extensible
+- scalable
+- easy to create libraries and DSLs
-- interoperable with Java
+-

 !SLIDE